 Base cabinets get the most attention, whereas hanging wall cabinets are sacrificed for aesthetic features—windows, dramatic backsplashes—to create atmosphere and a living room appeal in the kitchen.
 That said, base cabinets are moving away from doors and toward drawers.
 Drawers make storage more accessible for more people.
 Hardware accessories neatly organize plates, pots, pans and lids, plastic-ware, you name it.
 Wall cabinets today extend to the ceiling, making use of high-up space for storing infrequently used specialty serving-ware and cookware.
 Or, wall cabinets are blown to full-length proportions, stretching from floor to ceiling to create an accent wall that can house everything from cookbooks to appliances.

+Style.
 Cherry wood is big for cabinets with rich, dark finishes.
 For a more exotic look, go for alternative woods such as mahogany, bamboo and walnut.
 These can be stained or even lacquered to provide a sleek finish.
 The glazed cabinet treatment is phasing out with the rise of textured looks: wood grain peeking through brushed finishes—a more natural look.